Farmers Livestock Marketing Services

 SOYBEANS:

-Soybean futures are 20 to 22 cents lower at midday with meal leading the
+Soybean futures are 19 to 22 cents higher with oil locked limit higher as

 WHEAT: